-There is hope — some of these issues can be fixed on your own, and most are easily repaired by a qualified HVAC technician.
+There is hope.
+Fixing some issues on your own remains an option.
+Plus, most are easily repaired by a qualified HVAC technician.

-Dirty compressor: Part of your regular maintenance should be cleaning the area around your compressor and covering it for the winter.
+Part of your regular maintenance should be cleaning the area around your compressor and covering it for the winter.
 Over the year, leaves, dirt, and other debris can build up and stop the unit from running properly.
-While some homeowners handle this on their own, it’s best to enlist the help of a professional to ensure that your unit is being cleaned and maintained appropriately.
+While some homeowners handle compressor cleaning, enlist professional help for the best results.
+This ensures your unit receives proper cleaning and the appropriate maintenance.
 Always ensure the unit is shut off before beginning any work.

 As with all things in life, the old adage “an ounce of prevention is worth a pound of cure” is true when it comes to your air condition system as well.
 By having a professional technician perform annual inspections and staying on top of any maintenance issues, you can help to avoid any potential AC outages.

-A licensed HVAC technician can help to ensure that your system is running in tip-top condition and compliant with any local and national building codes.
-When in doubt, it’s always smart to enlist the help of a qualified professional rather than risk damaging your system further by attempting to repair it yourself.
+A licensed HVAC technician ensures your system remains running in tip-top condition.
+Plus, they inspect the system so it remains compliant with any local and national building codes.
+When in doubt, enlist the help of a qualified professional rather than risk damaging your system further by attempting DIY repair.